mzl13/Lithium/README.md

 # LiDendrite
-A phase field method for lithium dendrite
+A phase field method for lithium dendrite based on AMReX.